TheDutchCoder/ColorConvert/README.md

 ## Notes
 1. CSS color names (e.g. 'red', 'transparent', etc) are currently not supported (not planning to unless there's a high demand).
-2. Whenever possible, the plugin will output the shorthand hex value (e.g. '#000' instead of '#000000').
+2. Whenever possible, the plug-in will output the shorthand hex value (e.g. '#000' instead of '#000000').
 3. All 'rgb' and 'hsl' values will always be written as 'rgba' and 'hsla'.
 Every browser that supports rgb/hsl also supports rgba/hsla, so opaque colors simple get an alpha of 1.0.
 4. The output for hsl and alpha channels is in floating point, to ensure a little more accuracy.